forem/admin-docs/docs/getting-started/implementation-guide.md

 :::important

 **Need help provisioning your Forem?
 Schedule a 1:1 call with the Community Success Team.**
-- For Cloud Partners, we have likely already registered the first user and walked the Forem Setup Checklist on your behalf.
-You may schedule a call with us using Calendly [here](https://calendly.com/d/cfs-bkt-kvj/forem-community-success-1-1-meetings-with-partners) if you'd like us to walk you through any of these details.
+- For Cloud Partners, we have most likely already registered the first user and completed the Forem Setup Checklist on your behalf.
+Still, feel free to schedule a call with us using Calendly [here](https://calendly.com/d/cfs-bkt-kvj/forem-community-success-1-1-meetings-with-partners) if you'd like us to walk you through any of these details.
 - Self-hosted creators may schedule a call with us using Calendly [here](https://calendly.com/d/cdz-xw3-tc5/forem-community-success-1-1-meetings-with-creators)

 :::